EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ```
 C:\> conda create -n tensorflow1 pip python=3.5
 ```
-Then, activate the environment by issuing:
+Then, activate the environment and update pip by issuing:
 ```
 C:\> activate tensorflow1

+(tensorflow1) C:\>python -m pip install --upgrade pip
 ```
 Install tensorflow-gpu in this environment by issuing:
 ```